Southfield pollen forecast - today, tomorrow and the week ahead

 Which pollen types are currently active in Southfield?

-On 25 June 2026, Grass is the dominant pollen source in Southfield. cypress are also present but at lower levels. hazel and willow are not currently active.
+On 16 July 2026, Grass is the dominant pollen source in Southfield. alder, ambrosia, artemisia, birch, cypress, oak, and willow are not currently active.

 When is pollen season in Southfield?